Climate change: Climate change feedbacks

+These feedback processes alter the pace of global warming.
+For instance, warmer air can hold more moisture in the form of water vapour, which is itself a potent greenhouse gas.
+Warmer air can also make clouds higher and thinner, and therefore more insulating, increasing climate warming.
+The reduction of snow cover and sea ice in the Arctic is another major feedback, this reduces the reflectivity of the Earth's surface in the region and accelerates Arctic warming.
+This additional warming also contributes to permafrost thawing, which releases methane and CO_{2} into the atmosphere.

+Around half of human-caused CO_{2} emissions have been absorbed by land plants and by the oceans.
+This fraction is not static and if future CO_{2} emissions decrease, the Earth will be able to absorb up to around 70%.
+If they increase substantially, it'll still absorb more carbon than now, but the overall fraction will decrease to below 40%.
+This is because climate change increases droughts and heat waves that eventually inhibit plant growth on land, and soils will release more carbon from dead plants when they are warmer.
+The rate at which oceans absorb atmospheric carbon will be lowered as they become more acidic and experience changes in thermohaline circulation and phytoplankton distribution.
+Uncertainty over feedbacks, particularly cloud cover, is the major reason why different climate models project different magnitudes of warming for a given amount of emissions.

 Modelling

-A climate model is a representation of the physical, chemical, and biological processes that affect the climate system.
-Models also include natural processes like changes in the Earth's orbit, historical changes in the Sun's activity, and volcanic forcing.
-Models are used to estimate the degree of warming future emissions will cause when accounting for the strength of climate feedbacks, or reproduce and predict the circulation of the oceans, the annual cycle of the seasons, and the flows of carbon between the land surface and the atmosphere.
+A climate model is a representation of the physical, chemical and biological processes that affect the climate system.
+Models include natural processes like changes in the Earth's orbit, historical changes in the Sun's activity, and volcanic forcing.
+Models are used to estimate the degree of warming future emissions will cause when accounting for the strength of climate feedbacks.
+Models also predict the circulation of the oceans, the annual cycle of the seasons, and the flows of carbon between the land surface and the atmosphere.

-The physical realism of models is tested by examining their ability to simulate contemporary or past climates.
+The physical realism of models is tested by examining their ability to simulate current or past climates.
 Past models have underestimated the rate of Arctic shrinkage and underestimated the rate of precipitation increase.
 Sea level rise since 1990 was underestimated in older models, but more recent models agree well with observations.
 The 2017 United States-published National Climate Assessment notes that "climate models may still be underestimating or missing relevant feedback processes".
+Additionally, climate models may be unable to adequately predict short-term regional climatic shifts.